Aask42/IoB_DC28/src/LED scripting v2.md

 If zz indicates a physical value follows then the next number of bytes is either 1 or 3 bytes depending on the yy value found in the original command byte.
 All other options for zz have the following format for the following byte

-00yyxxxx
+wwyyxxxx
-* yy - same as yy from command byte
+* yy - see yy description from command byte
 * xxxx - ID of the specified LED or variable

+ww must be 0 unless a LED ID is specified for zz

+ww | Description
+-|-
+00 | Use the specified LED ID in xxxx
+01 | Use the current expected destination LED value
+10 | Use the current actual destination LED value
+11 | Special case, random flag with more data follows

+If ww is 11 then it is a flag that the variable is to be random at which point the xxxx for the LED ID indiates the following

+xxxx only for Random
+xxxx | Description
+-|-
+0x00 | 2 led IDs follow
+0x01 | a LED ID and a global variable follow
+0x02 | a LED ID and a local variable follow
+0x03 | a LED ID and a random value follow
+0x04 | a global variable and a led ID follow
+0x05 | 2 global variables follow
+0x06 | a global variable and a local variable follow 0x07 | a global variable and a random value follow 0x08 | a local variable and a led ID follow
+0x09 | a local variable and a global variable follow 0x0a | 2 local variables follow
+0x0b | a local variable and a random value follow
+0x0c | a random value and a led ID follow
+0x0d | a random value and a global variable follow 0x0e | a random value and a local variable follow
+0x0f | 2 random values follow

+If the xxxx value does not have a random value as part of the parameters then a byte per value is specified with the following format zzyyxxxx
+* zz - see the zz description from above to determine what the xxxx ID is, 00 is invalid
+* yy - see yy description from command byte
+* xxxx - ID of the specified LED or variable

+In version 2 data, each random value specified will be 1 or 3 following bytes indicating the random value.
+The size is dictated by the destination yy value indicator.
+In version 1 data, each random value will be 2 bytes with the floating point value multiplied by 100.

-In version 1 compiled code a physical value will be 3 bytes long with the specified value in the script multiplied by 1000, 2.55 in script will be a value of 2550.
+In version 1 compiled code a physical value will be 3 bytes long with the specified value in the script multiplied by 100, 2.55 in script will be a value of 255.

 ### Move command
 The move command has an additional value along with time setting.
 The following structure follows the above parsed data for _move_ commands